Text Requisition Frequently

 - Each course must have a separate “textbook requisition form” submitted to the bookstore.

 If the same book is used in two half credit courses, two separate forms must be submitted.

 - Please enter the actual date you plan to use the books by.

 - Provide as much information as possible to ensure that the correct arrives (i.e. title, isbn, etc.)

-- Please adhere to ordering deadlines as there is a substantial lead time involved in obtaining all the materials necessary for classes.
+- If at all possible, please adhere to ordering deadlines as there is a substantial lead time involved in obtaining all the materials necessary for classes.

 - If you see books on the shelf at the store and ascertain that there are sufficient quantities on hand to meet your upcoming course needs, you still must submit an order for your class.
-We do not keep books unless we have an order for them.
+We do not keep books from one term to the next unless we have an order for them.

 - Books that cannot be returned to the supplier will need to have a non-returnable form completed stating that any unsold copies will be used again or bought by the department before the bookstore will order them.